-Andy is a wannabe journalist desperate for a job, who's hired by Miranda for her ignorance—because Miranda's past experience taught her that fashionable young assistants are incompetent.
+Andy is a wannabe journalist desperate for a job, who's hired by Miranda precisely for her ignorance (past experience showing that fashionable young assistants are incompetent).
 Perhaps someone who knows nothing about the fashion world will prove better?

 Though they initially clash, Andy learns the ways of the Runway world and becomes educated in all things beauty, fashion, and business.

 Director Paul Thomas Anderson and esteemed actor Daniel Day-Lewis make an awesome pair, and if There Will Be Blood wasn't enough, Phantom Thread is glowing proof.

 Far removed from the fast-paced city lifestyle of the high-fashion industry in The Devil Wears Prada, Phantom Thread takes us into the old-school world of 1950s dressmaking.

 Set in London, Reynolds Woodcock (played by Daniel Day-Lewis) makes beautiful lavish dresses for celebrities and royalty alike, but he's meticulous, cold, and unimpressed by everyone around him.